Wilton (CDP), Maine: Geography

-The Wilton CDP is located in the south-central part of the town of Wilton at (44.591961, −70.230456).
+The Wilton CDP is located in the south-central part of the town of Wilton.
 The CDP extends south to the town line and is bordered by the town of Jay to the south.
 U.S. Route 2 passes through the southern part of the CDP, bypassing the densely settled town center; US 2 leads northeast 8 mi to Farmington and west 22 mi to Rumford.
 Maine State Route 4 runs northeast with US 2 to Farmington but branches off at Wilton, leading south 6 mi to the center of Jay.
 Maine State Route 156 passes through the center of Wilton, leading northwest 13 mi to Weld and east 10 mi to US 2 beyond Farmington, near the town of New Sharon.

 According to the United States Census Bureau, the CDP has a total area of 12.9 sqkm, of which 10.6 sqkm is land and 2.3 sqkm, or 17.99%, is water.
 Most of the water area is Wilson Pond, which occupies the western side of the CDP.
 The pond's outlet, Wilson Stream, descends 80 ft in elevation through the CDP, which allowed for the development of a few water-powered factories in the 19th century.